Founder & product insight

 Orena entity facts; Orena press kit

-The reader wants practical context about "Why we keep private photo review simple for beginner facial wellness" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Beginner simplicity: private photo review" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step